-Sea level rise is expected to be a major effect of the warming of the earth's climate due to the melting of particularly land-based ice with the released water ending up in the oceans.
+13.27.
+Sea level rise is expected to be a major effect of the warming of the earth's climate due to the melting of land-based ice with the released water ending up in the oceans.
 Due to this phenomena, various estimates have been made about predicted sea level rise.
-For example in 2014, the Intergovernmental Panel on Climate Change, the international scientific body charged with synthesizing the available data on the effects of climate change, estimated global mean sea level rise under a range of scenarios with blue line predicted if steep cuts in emissions were to occur and the red line representing continued high GHG emissions (see figure to the right).
+For example in 2014, the Intergovernmental Panel on Climate Change, the international scientific body charged with synthesizing the available data on the effects of climate change, estimated global mean sea level rise under a range of scenarios, with a blue line, representing sea level rise if steep cuts in emissions were to occur and the red line representing sea level rise with continued high GHG emissions (see figure to the right).

-Subsequent estimates, that incorporate new understandings Population living on land exposed to inundation by 2100 of a more rapid breakup of the Antarctic ice sheet with warming predict more rapid sea level rise.
-Using these estimates, a study by the research organization, Climate Central, predicts that the numbers of people currently living on land that will be lost due to rising sea levels by 2100 based on the same IPCC scenarios described above.
+Subsequentestimates,thatincorporatenewunderstandingsPopulation living on land exposed to inundation by 2100 of a more rapid breakup of the Antarctic ice sheet, with warming resulting in a more rapid sea level rise.
+Using these estimates, a study by the research organization Climate Central predicts the land that will be lost, and the associated number of people affected due to rising sea levels by 2100 based on the same IPCC scenarios described above.
 While this provides only a partial list of the countries affected, this and other studies point to South, Southeast and East Asia being particularly exposed to future sea-level rise.